KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/book/ws1-command-line/2tabcompletion.md

     {% endhint %}

 1. Press the up arrow twice and then <i class="fa fa-share fa-rotate-180"></i> to repeat a previous command.
 You're back in the "CodingAndCocktails" directory!
+   {% hint style='working' %}
+Depending on your terminal, your command history saves between sessions (each time you boot your computer).
+You can hit up arrow in your terminal to run the last command in your history.
+Next time you restart your computer try it out!
+   {% endhint %}

 Now try navigating around on your own!
 See the video below for some help.
 You can watch it in fullscreen as well.
 To download the video, right-click and click "Save video as...".